nnagle123/awesome-sales/README.md

 Resources to help developers sell their ideas and increase their earning potential.

-Sales doesn't have to be a dirty word. it can get your startup funding, land you business,
+Sales doesn't have to be a dirty word.
+Being good at sales can get your startup funding, land you business if you're an independent developer, help you negotiate a rase, get a job, get your SaaS business off the ground, and help with almost every aspect of life.

 ## Contents